Judge Ann Claire Williams (Ret.)

+In this critical role, Ms. Kimbrough leads strategic outreach, marketing, and recruitment efforts for the MMSP designed to identify and attract students that align with the mission and goals of the program.
 A former litigator and higher education administrator, Ms. Kimbrough most recently served as Pre-Law Advisor, Director of the LEAD Program, and Mock Trial Team Coach at Dillard University.
 She previously served as Assistant Dean of Students at Cornell University, University Attorney at Albany State University, Associate General Counsel for the University of Arkansas System, and as Associate and Of Counsel for two labor and employment boutique firms.
 Ms. Kimbrough received a Bachelor of Arts degree from Talladega College and a Juris Doctorate from the University of Cincinnati College of Law.

-3L, Loyola University Chicago School of Law
+Assistant Dean, Inclusion, Diversity & Equity, Loyola Chicago School of Law

 Juan Morado Jr.